peteroupc/html3dutil/doc/extras_matrixstack.MatrixStack.md

 <a name='extras_matrixstack_MatrixStack_rotate'></a>
 ### module:extras/matrixstack~MatrixStack#rotate(angle, x, y, z)

-Modifies the matrix at the top of this stack by multiplying it by a rotation transformation.
+Modifies the matrix at the top of this stack by multiplying it by a rotation transformation matrix.
+For more information on that matrix and the parameters, see <a href="MathUtil.md#MathUtil.mat4rotate">MathUtil.mat4rotate</a>.

 #### Parameters

-* `angle` (Type: number)<br>The desired angle to rotate in degrees.
-If the axis of rotation points toward the viewer, the angle's value is increasing in a counterclockwise direction.
+* `angle` (Type: number)<br>The desired angle to rotate, in degrees.
 * `x` (Type: number)<br>X-component of the axis of rotation.
 * `y` (Type: number)<br>Y-component of the axis of rotation.
 * `z` (Type: number)<br>Z-component of the axis of rotation.